Asamaurdhava/Y-C-N/README.md

 - ✅ Try refreshing the extension and attempting again

 #### "Not tracking YouTube videos"
-- ✅ Watch videos for 30+ seconds (60% continuous engagement required)
+- ✅ Watch videos naturally (60% engagement score required, not just progress)
 - ✅ Small skips (<30s) are forgiven, major skips (>2min) disqualify the video
 - ✅ Check browser console for "YCN:" log messages
 - ✅ Ensure extension has permissions for `*://youtube.com/*`